 IF(META.story.is_test, CREDENTIAL.jira_test, CREDENTIAL.jira)

+Push your changes to the live story by clicking Push.
 After pushing, your changes will be applied together in a single update.

 Any in-flight story runs will immediately switch over to the new logic, consistent with how edits to non change-controlled stories are applied.